 At the NATO Summit in Brussels, 11-12 July 2018, the North Atlantic Council, at a meeting at the level of Heads of State and Government, decided to invite the Republic of North Macedonia to start accession talks for membership in the Alliance.

-On 1 August 2018, NATO Secretary General Jens Stoltenberg sent a letter to FM Dimitrov along with a Plan for the Implementation of the NATO Accession Process.
+On 1 August 2018, the NATO Secretary General sent a letter to the Minister of Foreign Affairs of the Republic of North Macedonia together with the Plan for implementation of the NATO accession process.

-On 21 January 2019, the Minister of Foreign Affairs Nikola Dimitrov sent a letter to NATO Secretary General Jens Stoltenberg voicing the readiness and ability of the country to accept and observe the obligations and commitments for the country’s membership in the Alliance, laid down in the Washington Treaty and the Study on NATO Enlargement of 1995 as well as the desire to receive an invitation to join NATO.
+On 21 January 2019, the Minister of Foreign Affairs of the Republic of North Macedonia sent a letter to the NATO Secretary General expressing the readiness and ability of the country to accept and respect the obligations and commitments of the country for NATO membership, contained in the Washington Agreement and the 1995 NATO Enlargement Study, as well as the desire to receive an invitation to join NATO.

-On 6 February 2019, at the NATO Headquarters in Brussels, the representatives of the 29 NATO member-states in the presence of NATO Secretary General Jens Stoltenberg and the Minister of Foreign Affairs Nikola Dimitrov signed the Accession Protocol for the accession of the Republic of North Macedonia to the Alliance.
+On 6 February 2019, at the NATO Headquarters in Brussels, the representatives of 29 NATO member states, in the presence of the NATO Secretary General and the Minister of Foreign Affairs of the Republic of North Macedonia, signed the Accession Protocol for membership of the Republic of North Macedonia in the Alliance.

 Following the formal ceremony in Brussels, the ratification procedure of the Accession Protocol by all 29 Member States of the Alliance began.
 The ratification procedure of the Accession Protocol was finalized on 19 March 2020, when the Ambassador of the Kingdom of Spain in Washington handed over the instrument of ratification of the Washington Agreement, thus completing the third and final phase of the accession process.